Sunday August 29th, 2021, 0600-1030

 2195 gain, 3327 loss

 Starting at 6 am now means struggling to see for ten minutes or so on the trail.
 I hate when the days start to get this short.
 It was also very foggy.
-These dense forests always seem a bit gloomy as such.
+These dense forests always seem a bit gloomy, as such.
 Quickly we came to a spot where we’d been warned about ground hornets…several hikers had been stung up to 6 times the day before.
 We skirted the area and had no problem.
 I’ve actually never been stung while hiking, so I guess I’ve been lucky.
+It’s a record I’m kind of proud of and trying hard to preserve.
+I’d like to think that I’m on good terms with stinging insects, as I’ve even gone out to my way before to rescue bees.